Writer Profile

 Miyuki Endo

-Originally, I had no interest in war at all, but before I knew it, I have been conducting interviews about battlefield experiences for over 20 years since 2002.
-It all started when I happened to meet a former pilot from the Battle of Ramu on a flight during my time as a flight attendant for Japan Airlines.
+I originally had no interest in war at all, but before I knew it, I have been conducting interviews about battlefield experiences for over 20 years since 2002.
+It all started when I happened to meet a former pilot from the Battle of Ramu on a flight during my time as a cabin attendant for Japan Airlines.

-The book "Itamu Hito," published nine years later, is a historical practice of oral history that scoops up the various emotions of former soldiers and their families met at veterans' associations and memorial services over many years.
-In the process of researching the Battle of Ramu, I acted more as a non-party "caretaker" than a researcher.
-In fact, it includes other theaters of war such as the Chinese front outside of Burma and the Battle of Leyte Gulf.
-A former company commander who frequently visits Yasukuni Shrine speaks out at veterans' meetings, saying, "We don't need the military or the Self-Defense Forces!"
-The unexpected narratives of former student soldiers from Keio are truly refreshing.
+My latest book, "Itamu Hito," published nine years later, is a historical practice of oral history.
+In the process of researching the Battle of Ramu, I took the stance of a non-party "caretaker" rather than just a researcher, scooping up the various emotions of former soldiers and their families whom I met at veterans' associations and memorial services over many years.
+In fact, it also includes other theaters of war such as the Chinese front outside of Burma and the Battle of Leyte Gulf.
+A former company commander who frequently visits Yasukuni Shrine boldly declares at veterans' meetings, "We don't need the military or the Self-Defense Forces!"
+The unexpected narratives from former Keio student soldiers are truly poignant.
 There are also bereaved family members who still suffer mentally from the violence (verbal and physical) they received from their fathers.
 I listened to the silences and continued to listen intently by their side without denying narratives filled with lies or contradictions.
-What were the former soldiers thinking as they lived through the postwar period?
+What were the former soldiers thinking as they lived through the post-war era?
 The thoughts of the former soldiers and families (bereaved) who gather at veterans' associations and memorial services are not monolithic.
 War is not a thing of the past.
 You will realize that we are living in an "unending war."

 Itamu Hito: An Oral History of Former Soldiers and Their Families